amit11ki/Semantic-Search-System-for-Transcript-Q-A/README.md

 ## 🙏 Acknowledgments

 - **Sentence Transformers**: For providing excellent semantic search capabilities
 - **Google Gemini**: For advanced AI-powered search and answer generation
 - **Streamlit**: For the intuitive web interface framework

+---

+**Built with ❤️ for better transcript analysis and question answering**
+- **Google Gemini**: For advanced AI-powered search and answer generation
+- **Streamlit**: For the intuitive web interface framework